Techgrounds-Cloud-9/cloud-9-yourlocaldaphne/04_Cloud_1/sprint05_week_07/standups/standup_08_11.md

 A standup is meant to be held in 15 minutes.
 The questions below are meant to guide through the process of the standup.
 Everybody should answer the questions.

   - What did you do the last day?\
-Finished assignment AZ11 and read through assignment AZ12.
+Yesterday I went to the dentist and had too much pain to work on the assignments.
   - What are you going to do today?\
- I will work on AZ12 and AZ13.
+ I will finish AZ13 and work on AZ14.
   - What are the most pressing issues you are facing?
 And do you need help?\
 No issues right now.